portworx/px-docs/runc/index.md

 Usage: /opt/pwx/bin/px-runc <run|install> [options]

 options:
-   -oci <dir>                Specify OCI directory (dfl: /opt/pwx/oci) -sysd <file>              Specify SystemD service file (dfl: /etc/systemd/system/portworx.service) -v <dir:dir[:shared,ro]>  Specify extra mounts
-   -c                        [REQUIRED] Specifies the cluster ID that this PX instance is to join -k                        [REQUIRED] Points to your key value database, such as an etcd cluster or a consul cluster -s                        [OPTIONAL if -a is used] Specifies the various drives that PX should use for storing the data -d <ethX>                 Specify the data network interface -m <ethX>                 Specify the management network interface -z                        Instructs PX to run in zero storage mode
+   -c                        [REQUIRED] Specifies the cluster ID that this PX instance is to join -k                        [REQUIRED] Points to your key value database, such as an etcd cluster or a consul cluster -s                        [REQUIRED unless -a is used] Specifies the various drives that PX should use for storing the data
+   -oci <dir>                Specify OCI directory (dfl: /opt/pwx/oci) -name <name>              Specify container/service name (dfl: portworx) -sysd <file>              Specify SystemD service file (dfl: /etc/systemd/system/portworx.service) -e key=value              Specify extra environment variables -v <dir:dir[:shared,ro]>  Specify extra mounts
+   -d <ethX>                 Specify the data network interface -m <ethX>                 Specify the management network interface -z                        Instructs PX to run in zero storage mode